dstrnad17/satellite-predict/sat_data/README.md

 -----------------------------------------

-data.py downloads data files from the NASA repository, creates dataframes, and saves the dataframe as .pkl files
+* data.py downloads data files from the NASA repository, creates DataFrames, and saves them in `.pkl` files in `./data`.
-    A new folder is created called "data" containing all of these files

-data_plot.py creates plots from the .pkl files created by data.py
+* data_plot.py creates plots from the .pkl files created by data.py.
 Dataframes are read and plotted for both magnetic field and position data in cartesian and polar coordinates vs. time

 main.py runs neural network (both with 3 outputs and 1 output) and linear regression techniques to train and test on the .pkl files while removing one parameter in each iteration.
     Leave-one-out method is used, where a year of data is used as the test set and all remaining data is used as training, generating out-of-sample predictions.
 Repetitions with random sampling can be applied.